-To help you out, we have talked with that design and kitchen experts to create this post.
-It will give you an idea about these possible locations and its pros and cons for your micro.
+To help you out, we have talked with design and kitchen experts to create this post.
+It will give you an idea about all possible locations for your micro and their pros and cons.

-Ages ago, you only need to plonk your micro onto a bench close to a powerpoint.
-It’s a waste of space and power point, but when you need to unplug it to reset this clock that is the most logical thing to do.
+Ages ago, you only needed to plonk your micro onto a bench close to a powerpoint.
+It’s a waste of space and powerpoint, but when you need to unplug it to reset its clock that is the most logical thing to do.
 Nowadays, you need to consider foot traffic and accessibility to your electromagnetic waves, so you can find it low, high, easy reach, or out of sight.

-The countertop by far is the most common place to put a micro, particularly in the most modern kitchen.
-This location is very logical because it stays with the all-natural flow of traffic in the kitchen.
+The countertop by far is the most common place to put a micro, particularly in the most modern kitchens.
+This location is very logical because it stays with the all-natural flow of traffic.
 It’s within reach when you are cooking or baking, and it will be more convenient for everybody.

-The only downside of pacing your electromagnetic wave on your countertop is space.
+The only downside of placing your electromagnetic wave on your countertop is space.
 If you have a small kitchen and need your countertop space, it may impact your kitchen’s flow.
-You can remedy this by buying a countertop range within reasonable dimensions.
+You can fix this by buying a countertop range within reasonable dimensions.

-A below that counter oven and microwave cabinet can be a great space-saving option too if you want to hide the microwave.
-Another benefit, if you have this location, is your microwave will be less visible in an open kitchen layout.
+Under counter oven and microwave cabinet can be a great space-saving option too if you want to hide it.
+Another benefit of this location is that your microwave will be less visible in an open kitchen layout.
 It will remove your micro off that countertop, and it will also be user-friendly because it’s easy to access and will be not to low either.

 Placing your electromagnetic wave oven over that range is one way to consolidate your cooking appliances in one section and can save space.
 This is a convenient storage method, which many kitchenettes with multiple range units come up with.
 If you are one of those who frequently use microwave during meal prep, you might want to try this placement to save you time.
 Over the range is a great space-saving option for small kitchen microwave ideas.

 There are two considerations when you choose this option: ventilation and height.
 Like what we mentioned micro breathes a lot, you should steer clear of ventilation problems.
-If you place your electromagnetic waves too high, it can be difficult to access for shorter housemates.
+If you place your oven too high, it can be difficult to access for shorter housemates.
 Place a step stool, though.

 If you want to keep the micro out of sight, one excellent option is to place them inside the cabinet.
 This microwave pantry cabinet should be near your refrigerator or your other kitchenette appliances for easy access.
 Make sure that your micro fits inside the cabinet well and has enough ventilation.

-Hidden microwave is a sleek custom-made option that will blend well with the beautiful features of your kitchenette.
+Hidden microwave is a sleek custom-made option that will blend well with your kitchenette.
 Choose to have an open-door cabinet or have the cabinets match your current décor.
 The crucial factor here is placement.
 It should have an electrical outlet nearby to minimize visible cords.

 The next time you are renovating your kitchen or designing a new home, do not disregard where you will place your microwave.
-Looking for your perfect spot for this small kitchen appliance will help ease your workflow and improves your kitchen’s aesthetics.
+Looking for a perfect spot for this small kitchen appliance will help ease your workflow and improve your kitchen’s aesthetics.